-- The BOP is a record of all the transactions between residents of one country and another. - The Current Account comprises trade in visible and invisible goods plus net transfer payments. - The Capital Account comprises international transactions in assets (physical and financial). - Official Financing comprises intervention in the foreign exchange market. - Current Account + Capital Account + Official Financing = 0 current account and national income the exchange rate
+- The BOP is a record of all the transactions between residents of one country and another. - The Current Account comprises the visibles account (the balance of trade in goods) and the invisibles account (trade in services plus net external investment income plus net transfer payments). - The Capital Account comprises international transactions in assets (physical and financial). - Official Financing comprises intervention in the foreign exchange market. - Current Account + Capital Account + Official Financing = 0 current account and national income the exchange rate

-UK Balance of Payments as % of GDP 1979 to 1999
+UK Balance of Payments as % of GDP 1979 to 2001

-- When exchange rates float freely, what determines their level? - Purchasing Power Parity: - Baskets of goods in the USA and Japan should cost the same - Exchange Rate is the cost of the Japanese basket divided by the cost of the US basket (\(\frac{\pmathbf{Y}}{\pmathbf{S}}\)) - Interest Parity: - Expected returns should be equal on foreign and domestic assets. - The interest rate differential between two countries is equal to the expected rate of depreciation. - The Terms of Trade: - Relative supply and demand for tradeables.
+- When the exchange rate floats freely, what determines its level? - Purchasing Power Parity: - Baskets of goods in the USA and Japan should cost the same - Exchange Rate is the cost of the Japanese basket divided by the cost of the US basket (\(\frac{\pmathbf{Y}}{\pmathbf{S}}\)) - Interest Parity: - Expected returns should be equal on foreign and domestic assets. - The interest rate differential between two countries is equal to the expected rate of depreciation. - The Terms of Trade: - Relative supply and demand for tradeables.